DevanshiJodhani/FastNews-newsApp/README.md

 I have created a news website using React.js with Vite framework for the frontend, Node.js for the backend, and styled-components for styling.

-## Tools
+## Tools 🛠️
-- FRONTEDN :- React with vite framework
+- Frontend: React with Vite framework ⚛️
-- BACKEND :- Node.js
+- Backend: Node.js 🟩
-- DATABASE :- mongoDB
+- Database: MongoDB 🍃
-- ORM :- Mongoose
+- ORM: Mongoose 🐍
-- EMAIL :- Nodemailer
+- Email: Nodemailer 📧

 ## Features ✨